 The trend of shoppers turning to the Internet to make their holiday purchases has been increasing at a rapid rate for the last four years, and the 2019 holiday season was no exception.
 Cyber Monday 2019 saw record numbers with $9.4B in online sales, which was an increase of 19.7% over the previous year.
 US shoppers had spent $142.5 billion online over the course of the entire 2019 Holiday shopping season (Nov-Dec), which was an increase of 13.1%.
 It’s no surprise to say that even pre-COVID, the rate at which people did their online shopping was predicted to increase for the 2020 season.

 So, just how far have we come this year?
 With physical stores closed across the country and strict safety measures in place, consumers have had no choice but to do the bulk of their shopping online.
 For some people, this meant a quick adoption of a technology they weren’t accustomed to before.
-In fact, COVID-19 has accelerated the adoption of digital shopping by a “decade in days”.
+In fact, COVID-19 has accelerated the adoption of digital shopping.
 In just eight weeks, shoppers have taken to the Internet for delivered goods in place of a traditional brick-and-mortar shopping experience at a rate that was originally predicted to have taken up to 10 years.
 Even consumers who were already well versed in online shopping reported an increase in their digital buying behavior.
 Two-thirds of consumers are shopping online more frequently now than pre-COVID.

 This has increased the importance of having a solid social and e-commerce strategy in place for brands.
-Even as some regions reopen their physical store locations, consumers report hesitation to revert back to their old habits.
+Even as some regions reopen their physical store locations, consumers hesitate to revert to their old habits.
 70% of surveyed respondents do not plan to return to shopping in-store in the foreseeable future, meaning that the growth online shopping has seen this year will remain.
 Adobe Analytics recently predicted that this will result in a record-breaking year for e-commerce.
 U.S. online sales in November and December are forecasted to reach $189 billion, a 33% YoY increase from 2019.

 If your team has been feeling the time crunch regarding media planning, you’re not alone.
 US advertisers have reported that their average media planning time has drastically decreased to 2.3 months from a pre-COVID average of 4.2 months.
 This means that advertisers must remain flexible when it comes to their media planning and even more agile when it comes to planning and producing creative.
 Having a short turnaround time can mean that paid social teams need to be scrappy and do more with less.

 Finally, to maximize success this holiday season, optimize the shopping experience for mobile users to be as frictionless and consistent as possible.
-Mobile shopping is on the rise and predicted to account for 42% of all online sales this year.
+Mobile shopping is on the rise and is predicted to account for 42% of all online sales this year.
 Capitalize on this opportunity with your paid social campaigns, as shoppers are more likely to discover a new brand or product while browsing their social feeds.